 The Twitter hashtag #ShowupforShabbat has been trending all week, with communities in the United States urging people to attend synagogues and show their support in the aftermath of the attack.

-The UK Jewish community is also rallying to show solidarity, with leaders urging people to attend services Friday night and Saturday morning.
+The UK Jewish community was also rallying to show solidarity, with leaders urging people to attend services.

 CNN’s Amir Vera contributed to this report